 - Maintaining cumulative and major GPAs as noted above

-Questions about early admissions, general studies, and test scores: contact Jillian McGraw, Director of Teacher Education.
+Questions about early admissions, content studies, and test scores: contact Jillian McGraw, Director of Teacher Education.

 The summer 2021 cohort will begin June 3, 2021.
 Mandatory orientation will take place June 3-4.
 Classes begin June 7.

 Summer (early June through August)